ddabruneel/UN-General-Assembly-voting-patterns/README.md

 ## Computation:

-All data computations were performed using [Knime analytics](https://www.knime.org/knime-analytics-platform), an open platform providing a comprehensite toolbox for data analysis.
+All data computations were performed using [Knime analytics](https://www.knime.org/knime-analytics-platform), an open platform providing a comprehensive toolbox for data analysis.

 First, votes were divided by topic based on the parsing of the title text field.
 Three topics with significant votes were identified:
   - Palestine